calimero-archive/docs/docs/introduction/architecture.md

 ## Validators

-Private shard validators hold a portion of the tokens allocated at the beginning of the shard.
+Private shard validators hold a portion of the tokens allocated at the shard creation.
 These tokens are solely used for achieving consensus and do not possess any real monetary value.
 By default, they are designed for networks without actual monetary transactions.
 However, it is possible to create networks with monetary value, such as in the case of a Central Bank Digital Currency (CBDC).

-Running a minimal private shard requires at least one controlling node, but it is recommended to have at least four validators for redundancy.
+At least one validator is needed for the private shard to work properly, but it is recommended to have at least four validators for redundancy and decentralisation.
 If more than one-third of the nodes go down, the network will come to a halt.
 Therefore, running as many validators as possible is recommended.

 ### NFT Validators (Planned Future Mechanism)
 In the future, there are plans to introduce different validator staking mechanisms.
 One such mechanism involves using ownership of a non-fungible token (NFT) as an entry ticket to become a validator in the shard.
 This NFT could represent ownership of a game or completion of a Know Your Customer (KYC) process.
 This approach aims to enhance validator diversity and provide additional security measures for private shards.